 If your day trip from New Orleans is in August or September, look into the gator hatching experience at Insta-Gator.
 You might have the rare opportunity to hold a baby alligator while it hatches from its egg.
 At any time of the year, Royce and crew entertain and educate up to hundreds of visitors per day and guests have an opportunity to hold larger gators (optional charge).

 McCool Travel tip: I have never done this (as a tease) but there is something to see at Insta-Gator that is nowhere else in the world.
 Something even rarer than letting a gator egg hatch in your hand.
 Insta-Gator does not advertise it and the guide might not even mention it during the tour.
-Many visitors are not even aware of what they see/saw but you will because you will be looking for it!
+Many visitors are not even aware of what they see/saw but you will because you will be looking for it.
+Let me know if you saw it!

-— Spuddy’s Cajun Cooking Experience in Vacherie LA
+— Spuddy’s Cajun Foods Cooking Experience in Vacherie LA

 Distance and Time (from New Orleans): 49 miles, 53 minutes